 The best situation is where everything proceeds as planned and we don’t have to make any diet changes for as long as possible.
 We certainly don’t want to wish for complication and adjust things unnecessarily.

 In around 25% of cases where the focus is on fat loss, I won’t need to make any dietary adjustments during a full 12 week period.
 For most people, it’s normal to need to make a change at some point.
 As I’m fairly good at guessing initial calorie intakes and suitable macro settings, I’d say that the majority of the adjustments that do take place come in the 8th week or onwards, but obviously, it varies depending on the individual circumstances.

 What kinds of clients have you worked with?

 I can’t/don’t claim to have made any of these people successful.
-They were hard working, dedicated, and in some cases simply brilliant from the start.
+They were hard working and dedicated from the start.
 I just helped guide them.